omirfarhan/MyNotes/README.md

 # MyNotes

-MyNotes is a Flutter application built using Firebase.
+MyNotes is a Flutter application built using Firebase.This is my Created

 ## Features
 - Create, edit, and delete notes